ZeroCater/code-challenges/movies-evan-likes/README.md

   - **by matching title**: Should only show movies with a title containing the user's input.
 This should be implemented as a text input.

     *Note*: A literal substring match is totally fine.
+However, the search **MUST** be case-insensitive.

   The filters do not need to be "live": you only need to apply them when the user clicks the <kbd>Filter</kbd> button.